applicable to students and members of organizations external to HEC Paris

 - Contract history and, where applicable, details of third party payer;

-- Any information relating to training courses taken (HEC Paris student no., modules or courses taken and, where applicable, scores, internships, assessment, exam panels, etc.);
+- Any information relating to training courses taken (HEC Paris student no., modules or courses taken and where applicable), pedagogical data (pedagogical work, quizzes, online classes, group work, video), scores, internships, assessment, exam panels, etc.;

 - Any medical information, in particular consultations at the HEC Paris medical center;